Keep being updated with phanganist.com by following our Facebook page.

 The government is proposing authorizing the opening of schools in infection-free areas in July.
 "The first issue to be emphasized is to deter the spread of Covid-19 and other germs by creating screening checkpoints at all entrances to test for fever and other symptoms, "said Health Department Director-General Dr. Panpimol Wipulakorn on Friday (May 29).

 "In addition, schools shall conform to strict guidelines on regularly wearing face masks and washing hands, and have appropriate alcohol soap or hand-washing stations.
 "Panpimol said that each class should have no more than 20-25 students and ensure a gap of at least 1 meter between students.
+"This would present a problem to the schools because any classroom normally has around 40 students," she said.

 "Schools that implement an alternate research schedule where half of the students research online at home while the other half attend school, and then turn at an acceptable interval.